fedeghe/objwun/README.md

 **isArray** ~ **isBigint** ~ **isBoolean** ~ **isDefined** ~ **isFunction** ~ **isNumber** ~ **isObject** ~ **isPrimitive** ~ **isString** ~ **isSymbol** ~ **isUndefined**

+## Important note about performance

+There are many tools out there that offer same and much more, and they are even much more performant.
+One for all [_](https://npmjs.com/lodash), which is most of the times really really incredibly fast.
+I would never dare to compete here and this indeed is not the purpose.
+So **do NOT use** this library!

 ---
 ---
 ---